Jackson School of International Studies: Publications and collections

 In addition to its undergraduate journal, Jackson Journal, the school also houses two refereed journals, the Journal of Japanese Studies and the Journal of Korean Studies.

 The Sephardic Studies Digital Library Collection is a collection of digitized works concerning Sephardic Jews, at the University of Washington in Seattle.
 It was created by Stroum Center for Jewish Studies, part of the Jackson School.
 The collection contains over 1,500 books and other documents primarily in Ladino, also Ottoman Turkish, Hebrew and French, written from the 16th century up to the mid-20th century.
 "Nearly all" of the material in the library came from families in Seattle, which has the third largest Sephardic community in the United States.
 The University of Washington says the collection has more volumes than the collections of the Library of Congress or of Harvard University.
 It is said to be the nation's largest or second largest collection of Ladino texts, and the largest electronic collection of such material.
 Professor Devin Narr began the collection in 2012.

 Faculty and alumni

 Notable present and former faculty of the school include Darryl N. Johnson, Jere L. Bacharach, France Winddance Twine, T.J.
 Pempel, Philip N. Howard, and Charles T. Cross.

-Notable graduates of the school's programs include Elizabeth J. Perry, Rob McKenna, and Matthew Bannick.
+Notable graduates of JSIS' programs include Margery Anneberg, Elizabeth J. Perry, Rob McKenna, and Matthew Bannick.